-Regular maintenance is recommended to prevent the surface from deteriorating, prevent cracks, and maintain the aesthetics of your property.
-Regular maintenance includes: filling all cracks that are wide enough to receive crack filler, repairing eroded areas with a new layer of asphalt, or replacing areas that have completely failed.
-A seal coat should be applied approximately every 2-3 years depending on the wearing of the surface.
+Regular maintenance is recommended to protect the surface from deteriorating, slow the pavement from cracking, and maintain the aesthetics of your property.
+Regular maintenance includes: sealing all cracks that are generally a ¼” or wider, repairing eroded areas with a new layer of asphalt, or replacing areas that have completely failed.
+A seal coat should be applied approximately every 3 – 4 years depending on the wearing of the surface.

 As the ultra violet rays from the sun break down the oils in the surface of the asphalt, it begins to take on a dry, grey appearance.
 Eventually, without seal coat, the asphalt will completely oxidize and become brittle.

 Seal coating is a process used to maintain your existing asphalt and slow the deterioration.
 During seal coating, the product is applied wet and spread with a squeegee for proper coverage.

 Resurfacing is the process of adding a new layer of asphalt over worn or cracked asphalt; this covers up any worn or cracked areas.
 However, cracks will reflect through the resurfacing process over time and will be immediately visible through the seal coat.

 Seal coating has multiple beneficial effects, some of them are:

 - Providing a cost effective option to increase the life of your asphalt

 - Creating a uniform color and appearance for all paved surfaces

 Proper maintenance of cracks will greatly increase the longevity of your asphalt.
 Water will seep through open cracks in your asphalt and cause failures; any cracks wider than 1 inch should be sealed with hot mix asphalt.
 Smaller cracks can be sealed with hot rubberized crack filler.